Is a Career in Marketing Right for You? 9 Signs the Answer is ‘Yes’

 The dynamic nature of a marketing position may not be for everyone, but it’s certainly not boring if you are open to re-evaluating your methods every few weeks.

-4. You Understand or Enjoy Working With Technology
+4. Do You Understand or Enjoy Working With Technology

-Most marketing positions today will involve a heavy lean towards digital marketing.
-The market size of digital advertising agencies in the US grows at an average of 8.6% every year from 2016 to 2021.
-This shows a high demand for marketers who know their way around technology and the digital world.
+Most marketing positions today will involve a heavy lean toward digital marketing.
+The market size of digital advertising agencies in the US grew at an average of 8.6% annually from 2016 to 2021, showing a high demand for marketers who understand technology and the digital world.

-To fully embrace a digital marketing strategy, you will have to understand how search engines work.
-Your day-to-day job will involve engaging with technology, improving digital illustrations, and even some coding.
+To fully embrace a digital marketing strategy, you must understand how search engines work.
+Your day-to-day job will involve engaging with technology, improving digital illustrations, and coding.

-While it may all seem foreign for you now, what’s important is that you know you’ll get to enjoy working so much with technology and social media.
-If you truly want to find out more about how to get around the job’s technological aspect, you can sign up for advertising and marketing courses online.
+While it may all seem foreign to you now, what’s important is that you know you’ll get to enjoy working so much with technology and social media.
+If you truly want to learn more about how to get around the job’s technological aspect, you can sign up for advertising and marketing courses online.

 5. You Are Good With Design or Editing

-When you have a marketing career, you’ll have to be a jack of all trades to remain competitive.
-This means that you will have to know how to do a little of everything, including doing design work.
+To remain competitive in a marketing career, you must be a jack of all trades.
+This means you must know how to do a little of everything, including design work.

-Again, if you don’t currently know your way around designing and editing work, you still have the time to learn.
-Whether or not you end up choosing a marketing position, these skills will make you stand out from everyone else in many industries.
+Again, if you don’t know how to design and edit work, you still have the time to learn.
+Whether or not you choose a marketing position, these skills will make you stand out from everyone else in many industries.

 6. You Work Well Under Pressure

-A marketing position is always open to sudden changes in strategies or working under strict and short deadlines.
-If you can keep your cool in high-pressure situations, you will likely flourish in a marketing position.
+A marketing position is always open to sudden strategy changes or working under strict and short deadlines.
+You will likely flourish in a marketing position if you can keep cool in high-pressure situations.

-Public relations is a possible pathway in a marketing department, which means you will have to deal with difficult clients and customers all the time.
-Not everyone can do this well, which is why it’s important to cultivate your patience and ability to think clearly under a lot of stress.
+Public relations is a possible pathway in a marketing department, so you will always have to deal with difficult clients and customers.
+Not everyone can do this well, so it’s important to cultivate your patience and ability to think clearly under stress.

 7. You Communicate Well

-It will come as no surprise that you will need excellent verbal and communication skills to make it in marketing.
-Some roles (such as public relations) will require you having to engage with your customers directly, so you will have to know how to carry a conversation while promoting your business.
+Unsurprisingly, you will need excellent verbal and communication skills to succeed in marketing.
+Some roles (such as public relations) require you to engage with your customers directly, so you must know how to carry a conversation while promoting your business.

-At the same time, you need great communication skills to flourish on social media truly.
-You may need to directly engage with your followers, respond to consumer reviews, or churn out more content that will attract more people.
+At the same time, you need great communication skills to truly flourish on social media.
+You may need to engage directly with your followers, respond to consumer reviews, or churn out more content to attract more people.

 8. You Are Flexible

-Are you someone who has to really go by the books to succeed at a task, or are you open to improvising and relying on real-life situations to determine the best response to an issue?
+Are you someone who has to follow the rules to succeed at a task, or are you open to improvising and relying on real-life situations to determine the best response to an issue?

 9. You Have Great Research Skills

-It’s not all fun and games with marketing, unfortunately.
-Some of your days will be dominated by doing research and looking at numbers.
-Before you can truly use your skills well in a certain industry, you will have to know what people are looking for.
+Unfortunately, marketing is not all fun and games.
+Some of your days will be dominated by researching and looking at numbers.
+You must know what people seek before using your skills well in a certain industry.

-Before you develop a marketing strategy, for instance, there are plenty of things you need to consider.
+Before you develop a marketing strategy, for instance, you need to consider plenty of things.
 You have to research your closest and most successful competitors.
-You need to find out which social media platforms most of your customers use.
-You need to research what products they are actually looking for.
+It would help to find out which social media platforms most customers use.
+It would help if you researched what products they are looking for.

-If you are okay with spending some time going through research, a career in marketing will work for you.
+If you are okay with spending some time researching, a marketing career will work for you.

 The Bottom Line of Having a Career in Marketing